tomdsr/Statistics_FRENCH_L3/README.md

 One project (in French).

-The dataset isn't here for now.
+I don't have the dataset anymore.